 The high value placed on being coy, delicate, and reserved was instrumental in the semantic amelioration of the term nice in the late 18th and early 19th centuries.

-Jane Austen, for instance, mocked this now-positive term in Northanger Abbey when Henry Tilney teases the naïve Catherine Morland for her use of nice.
-He jokes, “and this is a very nice day; and we are taking a very nice walk; and you are two very nice young ladies.
+Jane Austen, for instance, mocked this now-positive term in Northanger Abbey (1817) when Henry Tilney teases the naive Catherine Morland for her overuse of nice.
+He jokes: “… and this is a very nice day, and we are taking a very nice walk, and you are two very nice young ladies.
 Oh, it is a very nice word, indeed!—it does for everything.”

-Of course, the term nice guy can still be used non-ironically to refer to a genuinely nice person.
+Of course, the term nice guy can still be used non-ironically to refer to a genuinely nice dude, e.g., “Your dad is such a nice guy!”
 However, it’s important to keep tone in mind as you come across the term nice guy on the internet, especially if it appears in quotes.